Prerequisites

 Long-Term Memory enabled in the Pieces Desktop App.

-Optional—Pieces installed in a Python IDE, such as the VS Code Extension, or the JetBrains PyCharm Plugin.
+Optional—Pieces connected in a Python IDE via MCP, such as Visual Studio Code or JetBrains IDEs (including PyCharm).

 In This Quick Guide

-This Quick Guide will show you how to combine the Pieces Long-Term Memory with code context in a Pieces Copilot chat, demonstrating how you can use AI to help implement a feature in a Python app.
+This Quick Guide shows how to combine Long-Term Memory with Conversational Search—including scoping a chat to a specific captured memory using Chat on a Timeline summary—so you can get AI help implementing a feature in a Python app.

 As a developer, a common daily task is reviewing a ticket in a tool like GitHub Issues or Jira and then implementing it in a codebase.